 - Tactical industry intelligence updated in real-time by industry experts

 - The latest trends & challenges, business drivers, products & services and technology

 - Key players and consumer perspective

 - Deeper knowledge across a variety of industry subjects

 The automotive industry develops and incorporates some of the most advanced technologies of any manufacturing sector.
 These technologies cover not only vehicle development but also production and supply.

-It is easy to recognize the advances in mechanical technologies used in vehicles which have led to safety, efficiency and comfort improvements over many years, but manufacturing processes, production facilities and increasingly software and electronics are also fundamental to delivery of such a complex product.
+It is easy to recognize the advances in mechanical technologies used in vehicles which have led to safety, efficiency, and comfort improvements over many years, but manufacturing processes, production facilities, and increasingly software and electronics are also fundamental to the delivery of such a complex product.

 Design/Engineering/Manufacturing Software Market Share – Automotive Industry

 What are the key trends in the automotive industry?
 And how can industry intelligence help companies minimise threats, maximise opportunities and maintain a competitive edge?Keep reading